huaminghuangtw/Evergreen-Lists/👑 Life Pro Tip/👑 Life Pro Tip.md

 ## 💡 On “Buying Things”

-* When buying things, time and money trade-off against each other.—If you're low on money, take more time to find deals.
-If you're low on time, stop looking for great deals and just buy things quickly online.
+* When buying things, time and money trade-off against each other.—If you’re low on money, take more time to find deals.
+If you’re low on time, stop looking for great deals and just buy things quickly online.
-* When you want to find out about people's opinions on a product, succeed the product name with “reddit”.
-You'll get real people arguing, as compared to the Google SEO results.
+* When you want to find out about people’s opinions on a product, succeed the product name with “reddit”.
+You’ll get real people arguing, as compared to the Google SEO results.
 * Whenever doing research before purchasing any consumer electronics, watch “Review After 1 Year” YouTube videos instead of “Unboxing” ones
 * When it comes to buying things, there is good, fast, and cheap—You can pick 2 but not all three.
 	1. Good + Cheap: There are places to trade time for quality while keeping costs down.
 	2. Good + Fast: There are times when you have to pay through the nose because you need it done fast and good.
-* The 48-Hour Rule (to avoid stupid impulse purchases that would have gathered dust and make you regret): Whenever you'd like to buy something in a store or putting something in your online shopping cart, take a pause of at least 48 hours.
-In most cases, your desire to make the purchase will be gone by the time the 48 hours are over—if you still want it, it's a sign the purchase might be well worth it anyway, then go ahead to complete the order; if not, skip it.
+* The 48-Hour Rule (to avoid stupid impulse purchases that would have gathered dust and make you regret): Whenever you’d like to buy something in a store or putting something in your online shopping cart, take a pause of at least 48 hours.
+In most cases, your desire to make the purchase will be gone by the time the 48 hours are over—if you still want it, it’s a sign the purchase might be well worth it anyway, then go ahead to complete the order; if not, skip it.
-* If you're looking for your good X, you have bad Xs.
+* If you’re looking for your good X, you have bad Xs.
 Throw those out.

 ## 💡 On “Parenting”

 * If you want your kids to listen when you have something important to say, speak very quietly.
-Yelling doesn't work, but a whisper grabs their attention.
+Yelling doesn’t work, but a whisper grabs their attention.

 ## 💡 On “Creating Luck”

 * Always ask/negotiate for what you want.
 Many people are happy to help—if the request is direct and specific.
 But never expect people to say yes.
 * At checkout you can just ask “Do you have any coupons I can apply to this?”
 * [Don't be afraid to ask a question that may sound stupid or dumb, because 99% of the time everyone else is thinking of the same question and is too embarrassed/scared to ask it.
 The simplest questions are the last to be answered.
 “Shake the tree.”
 You never know what will fall out.
 It never hurts to ask.](https://terrytao.wordpress.com/career-advice/ask-yourself-dumb-questions-and-answer-them/)
-* Send one message a day to a person you admire because you never know when you'll get a response back.
+* Send one message a day to a person you admire because you never know when you’ll get a response back.

 ## 💡 On “Social Interaction”

 * Whenever you think something nice about someone, let them know IMMEDIATELY. → Find the best in others.
 Compliment people more. [^4]
 * Playing is the opposite of fighting.
-If you find yourself stuck in a circular argument, try suggesting a role reversal: “I'll argue your point, and you argue mine.”
+If you find yourself stuck in a circular argument, try suggesting a role reversal: “I’ll argue your point, and you argue mine.”
 Not only does this foster empathy, but it also injects humor and lightens the mood in a tense situation.
-* When someone is going through hell, just saying “I'm with you” is the most powerful thing you can do — Advice, perspectives, or offers to help/fix issues are minimally impactful. — The notion that someone is with you is 10x more powerful.
+* When someone is going through hell, just saying “I’m with you” is the most powerful thing you can do — Advice, perspectives, or offers to help/fix issues are minimally impactful. — The notion that someone is with you is 10x more powerful.
-* Swap out “I know” for “You're right!”
+* Swap out “I know” for “You’re right!”
 * Always provide a reason when asking someone to do us a favor.
 People simply like to have reasons for what they do.
 * 發表主觀意見時，可以在語末加上 “IMO” or “If that makes (any) sense” or “Tell me if you disagree”
-* Avoid saying “but” when adding opinions to others' ideas—use “and” instead.
+* Avoid saying “but” when adding opinions to others’ ideas—use “and” instead.
 For example, say, “I like your suggestion, and exploring another option could also be helpful,” rather than, “I like your suggestion, but we should also explore another option.”
 * 等一下 → 馬上來
-* Replace “Sorry” With “Thank You”: (1) Instead of saying “Sorry, I'm late.”
+* Replace “Sorry” With “Thank You”: (1) Instead of saying “Sorry, I’m late.”
 Say: “Thank you for waiting.”
 (2) Instead of saying “Sorry, I forgot it.”
 Say: “Thank you for reminding me.”
 * If you need to calm someone down and get them to communicate, ask them questions about numbers or personal information.
 * When people mock you for not having an opinion on trending events, and label you as ignorant, start asking them about the current situation in Djibouti (吉布地，一個位於非洲東北部的國家) or Eswatini (史瓦帝尼，一個位於非洲南部的國家).
-It will reveal they aren't up to date on the current situation in those countries - but that they also didn't even know those countries existed.
+It will reveal they aren’t up to date on the current situation in those countries - but that they also didn’t even know those countries existed.
 Peak ignorance. → “People shaming others for being ignorant are often the most ignorant because they are ignorant of their own ignorance.”
 * Instead of asking “Do you have any questions?”, try “What questions do you have?”
 * Add “Is everything fine for you?” after saying “How are you?”
 * Whenever you are involved in a conversation with someone, respond with “Yes, and”, because it advances their idea.
 * “What do you do?” → “What are you most excited about right now?”
 * Master the “gift of goodbye.”
 Simply say goodbye without giving reasons. → Exit gracefully: “It was so great meeting you, I look forward to seeing you again soon!”
 * A short, polite, timely rejection is much more valuable than a delayed, in-depth rejection.
-* “What's your favorite TY show/book/movie?” → “What's the TV show you are into _recently_?”, “What's the _last_ book you read?”, “What's the movie you are _currently enjoying most_?” [^5]
+* “What’s your favorite TY show/book/movie?” → “What’s the TV show you are into _recently_?”, “What’s the _last_ book you read?”, “What’s the movie you are _currently enjoying most_?” [^5]

 ## 💡 On “Emotion Control”